What to do with your old passport stamps: 7 creative ideas

-Your expired passport is full of memories.
-Here are seven ways to preserve, display, or transform old passport stamps into something you'll keep forever.
+Your expired passport is a tiny museum of where you've been.
+Here are seven ways to preserve, display, or transform old passport stamps into something you'll actually keep.

 1. Scan and digitize every stamp